ava-labs/ortelius/docs/deployment.md

 ### Avalanche.go

 The IPCs for the chains you want to consume must be available.
-This can be done by starting the Avalanche.go process with the `-ipcs-chain-ids` flag, example:
+This can be done by starting the Avalanche.go process with the `--ipcs-chain-ids` flag, example:

-`./build/avalanche -ipcs-chain-ids=11111111111111111111111111111111LpoYY,jnUjZSRt16TcRnZzmh5aMhavwVHz3zBrSN8GfFMTQkzUnoBxC`
+`./build/avalanche --ipcs-chain-ids=11111111111111111111111111111111LpoYY,jnUjZSRt16TcRnZzmh5aMhavwVHz3zBrSN8GfFMTQkzUnoBxC`

 ### Kafka